TLC show's Duggar daughters say forgive brother for molestation

 "It wasn't like we were keeping a secret afraid or something.
 We didn't know until Josh explained to my parents what his thought process was," Dillard told "The Kelly File" host Megyn Kelly.

-TLC, owned by Discovery Communications (DISCA.O), did not respond for comment on Thursday on the future of the show.
+TLC, owned by Discovery Communications, did not respond for comment on Thursday on the future of the show.

 Last month, the network pulled all episodes of "19 Kids," its top-rated show, after reports surfaced that Josh Duggar, now 27, had molested underage girls.
 He has never been arrested or charged.